earthly/website/blog/_posts/2023-05-11-learning-golang-common-mistakes-to-avoid.md

 There is a wide range of third-party libraries available for Golang that can help developers build high-performance and feature-rich applications.
 These libraries provide a variety of functionality, including:

-- Web Development
+- **Web Development**:
 There are several web development libraries available for Golang, such as the popular [Gin](https://github.com/gin-gonic/gin), [Fiber](https://github.com/gofiber/fiber), and [Echo](https://github.com/labstack/echo) frameworks, which provide a lightweight and fast way to build web applications.

-- Database Access
+- **Database Access**:
 Golang has several libraries for interacting with various types of databases, including SQL and NoSQL databases.
 Popular libraries include [Gorm](https://github.com/go-gorm/gorm) for interacting with MySQL, PostgreSQL, and [SQLite](/blog/golang-sqlite), and [Mongo-Go-Driver](https://github.com/mongodb/mongo-go-driver) for interacting with MongoDB.

-- Logging
+- **Logging**:
 There are several libraries available for [logging](/blog/understanding-docker-logging-and-log-files) in Golang, such as [Logrus](https://github.com/sirupsen/logrus) and [Zap](https://github.com/uber-go/zap), which provide a way to log messages and trace errors in your application.

-- Package Management
+- **Package Management**:
-There are many libraries available for package management in Golang, such as the Go module, [Glide] (<https://github.com/Masterminds/glide>), and [Dep] (<https://github.com/golang/dep>), which provide a way to manage dependencies and versioning in your application.
+There are many libraries available for package management in Golang, such as the Go module, [Glide](https://github.com/Masterminds/glide), and [Dep](https://github.com/golang/dep), which provide a way to manage dependencies and versioning in your application.

-- Command Line Interface
+- **Command-Line Interface**:
-Several libraries are available for building command-line interfaces in Golang, such as [Cobra] (<https://github.com/spf13/cobra>) and [Cmd] (<https://github.com/devfacet/gocmd>), which provide a way to build command-line applications.
+Several libraries are available for building command-line interfaces in Golang, such as [Cobra](https://github.com/spf13/cobra) and [Cmd](https://github.com/devfacet/gocmd), which provide a way to build command-line applications.
 Not using third-party libraries effectively in Golang can cause problems and errors; here are some examples of common errors:

 ### Not Updating Third-Party Libraries